-If you live in the Los Angeles area and you are interested in hosting a teen from outside the greater Los Angeles area, please contact Lillian@bodytraffic.com.
+If you live in the Los Angeles area and you are interested in hosting a teen from outside the greater Los Angeles area for a stipend or reduced tuition, please contact Lillian@bodytraffic.com.

-If you have any questions or concerns about the Teen Intensive Audition, online application, or program itself, please contact:
+If you have any questions or concerns about the application process or program itself, please contact:

 Lillian Barbeito, Artistic Director